Infinite sumsets in $U^k(\Phi)$-uniform sets: Abstract

 \section{Abstract}

 Extending recent developments of Kra, Moreira, Richter and Roberson, we study infinite sumset patterns in $U^k(\Phi)$-uniform subsets of the integers, defined via the local uniformity seminorms introduced by Host and Kra.
-The main result relates the degree $k$ of a $U^k(\Phi)$-uniform set to the existence of sumset patterns along prescribed vertices of $\ell$-dimensional parallelepipeds, for $k \leq \ell$.
-The proof relies on a dynamical analysis of return-time sets to neighborhoods of points lying over pronilfactor fibers.
-We then derive higher-order parity obstructions for sumset patterns and consequences in topological dynamics.
+We relate the degree $k$ of a $U^k(\Phi)$-uniform set to the existence of a rich variety of sumset patterns.
+As a counterpart, we stablish higher order parity obstruction to sumsets arising from nilsystems.
+We also provide examples of $U^k(\Phi)$-uniform sets for applications, including sets arising from the Thue-Morse and Rudin-Shapiro sequences.